 There is, however, one little problem with Michael’s marriage to Kay, a problem that women seem to be especially sensitive to.
 When I first saw this movie in a theater, my friend and I happened to be seated next to a couple of young women.
 Throughout the movie, whether it was the horse’s-head-in-the-bed scene, the scene where Sonny (James Caan) is machine-gunned to death, the scene where Moe Green (Alex Rocco) gets a bullet in the eyeball, or any of the other vividly violent scenes in the movie, I heard not one peep from the two women on my right.
 But one scene did bother them.
 When Connie (Talia Shire) accuses Michael of having her husband killed, which he did, Kay begins to wonder if it is true.
 She asks Michael about this later, and he becomes angry, telling her never to ask him about his family business.
 She begins to tear up, and he relents, saying that this one time he will let her ask him about his family business.
 When she indicates a repeat of the question as to whether he killed Connie’s husband, Michael looks at her tenderly, and with sincerity in his voice says, “No.”

 At that point the women on my right were audibly outraged, one of them saying, “Oh, you bastard!”
 I have since talked to other women about this scene, and many of them agree that they were not bothered so much by all the killing going on in the movie as by Michael’s lying to his wife.
-Of course, from the patriarchal attitude of the movie, his lying was to protect her from knowing the harsh truths of the world, which only men are able to deal with, which is why men never seem to be bothered by that scene.
+Of course, given the patriarchal attitude of the movie, his lying was to protect her from knowing the harsh truths of the world, which only men are able to deal with.
+As Vito says to Michael, “Women and children can be careless, but not men.”

 In The Godfather: Part II (1974), Michael is still a good family man, but just as families in general seem to be breaking apart, so too is Michael’s family being strained by divorce, abortion, and sibling rivalry.
 In particular, the sibling rivalry between Michael and Fredo (John Cazale) leads to an act of betrayal, which almost gets Michael assassinated.